 - Any parts of the brace or vest become loose

-- Your child complains of numbness, changes in feeling in their arms or legs
+- Your child complains of numbness, changes in feeling in their arms, hands, or legs

 - Your child cannot do their usual non-sports activities